Easy, creamy & cheesy delicious cassava cake recipe

-Filipino’s celebrate every occasion & it doesn’t matter what the occasion is, you can always serve Cassava Cake as a delicious treat.
+Filipinos celebrate every occasion and it doesn’t matter what the occasion is: you can always serve cassava cake as a delicious treat!

-Its creaminess is what makes it a favorite dessert and sets it apart from other desserts you might try, so let’s start making a batch.
+Its creaminess is what makes it a favorite dessert and sets it apart from others you might try, so let’s start making a batch!

 In this post we'll cover: